dbohlender/canfar.github.io/docs/vmaccess.md

 ---
-layout: default
+layout: docs
-title: CANFAR | VM Access
+title: VM Access
+permalink: /docs/vmaccess
 ---

 Access to the canfar hosts is limited to SSH (Secure Shell).
 SSH is a